digital-asset/docs.daml.com/docs/2.9.0/docs/canton/usermanual/manage_domains.rst

       }
     }

-On a distributed deployment, for each domain entity deployed on its own node, you will need to override the `max-request-size` as follows:
+On a distributed deployment, for each sync domain entity deployed on its own node, you will need to override the `max-request-size` as follows:

 .. code-block:: none